-Join Chris Nodder for an in-depth discussion in this video Hints and tips pages and how-to articles, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Hints and tips pages and how-to articles, part of UX for Small Business Websites.

 - A Hints and Tips or How-To page can really show…you know what you're talking about.…For instance, if you're a plumber,…you can tell people what to do if they have a leaking pipe,…smell gas, or want to update their bathroom fixtures.…If you're a dog groomer, you can describe…common grooming techniques or suggest the things…people should look for in a good grooming salon.…Even adding Do-it-Yourself style…content here won't hurt you.…Most people don't have the time or inclination…to do things themselves and are willing to pay you money…once they see the complexity that's involved.…